-If you have a couple days in Venice you cannot miss a trip to the gorgeous islands of Venetian Lagoons.
+If you have a couple days in Venice a day trip from Venice to Murano is something you cannot miss when exploring the gorgeous islands of Venetian Lagoons.
 Murano is an island in Venetian lagoon popular for its glass making factories.
 The island of Murano is a group of seven islands connected by the bridges running over the canals.
 Murano combined with Burano and another island Torcello makes for a great day trip from Venice.
 We could not visit the islands the last time we visited Venice but made sure we did not miss it on the second visit.

 We boarded a bus from the location of our apartment to the bus station near Piazzale Roma bus station.
 Our plan was to board a waterbus from Ferrovia near the Piazzale Roma just opposite the bus station.
 We bought a one-day Tourist Travel Card from the ticket booth at Waterfront exit, grabbed some yummy patisseries from a corner shop and hopped onto the waterbus.